top of page

 @ I did spend some time in LA developing movies with some friends for about a year.
 However, I got bored with the “development” aspect of film making and not actually making the film.
 I also discovered most film and television “producing” was mostly an organizational job.
 I wanted to create my own stories.

-I happened to have lunch in LA with Charlie Weber, who was the CEO of Lucasfilm at the time.
+I happened to have lunch with Charlie Weber, who was the CEO of Lucasfilm at the time as all this was peculating .
 He asked me if I wanted to do a research project for them looking into the “new” technologies that were emerging in 1980.
 That included satellite television, cable news, video game machines, and home computers etc. It meant I would fly all over the US and meet with some of the smartest people in the world who were engaged in what was emerging next in technology and entertainment.
 Again, I stepped into unfamiliar territory.

 One of those stops was at the Massachusetts Institute of Technology (MIT) in Boston Mass where I saw the first interactive movie that utilized laserdisc technology.
 This began 15 years of work for me helping invent the interactive entertainment business at places like Time Warner, Disney and Phillips Media.
 All of that could have happened another way, but the decision Jane and I made in empty space to move north put that potential into play.